-In view of the public nature of the Bank's operations, the Bank has worked to provide the necessary financial services to support social and economic activities in the community even in the event of natural disasters such as earthquakes, system failures, or outbreaks of new strains of influenza virus.
+In view of the public nature of the Bank's operations, the Bank has worked to provide the necessary financial services to support social and economic activities in the community even in the event of natural disasters such as earthquakes, system failures, or outbreaks of new infectious diseases.
 It also created a Basic Business Continuity Plan for rapid recovery and is working to upgrade its business continuity systems.